 - Spread out your math and science classes over four years.
 You should never need to take more than 2 or 3 math and science classes (not counting labs) at the same time!
 These are time-consuming and intellectually demanding courses, and overloading during any one semester is usually not a good idea.
 View sample schedules (for majors in Biological Sciences, Ecology and Evolution, Microbiology, or the Molecular Biology Biochemistry or Cell and Development tracks) for examples of how to do this.

-- Spread out your Fundamental Skills, Disciplinary Approaches and Elective courses over four years.
+- Spread out your General Education and Elective courses over four years.
 A semester with no science may seem fun at the time, but could haunt you later (see above).
 View sample schedules listed above for examples of how to do this.

 - Plan ahead!

 - Make sure you will have taken the appropriate prerequisite courses by the time you take specific upper division courses.
 For example, you must take Genetics before taking Developmental Biology.
 See the course list for details on prerequisites.

 - Some courses are only offered in the fall or in the spring.
 This could throw your schedule off by a whole year if you’re not prepared.
 For example, Molecular Biology majors must complete Organic Chemistry 1 & 2 before taking BIOSC 1810.
 BIOSC 1810 is only offered in Fall and is a prerequisite for most of the other classes in the Molecular Biology Major.
 For more information on when courses are offered, see the course list.